jqno/secretaresse/README.md

 * Did you remember to create a new Google Calendar?
 You'll lose your data if you don't!
 There is no undo.

 * Run the program with `sbt run`.

+* To create a fat jar run `sbt assembly`

+* To create a Mac appbundle run `sbt appbundle`.
+The app will appear in `/target`

+* Use this post if you get the notification that you need the Java SE 6 : [Fix SE 6 troubles](https://oliverdowling.com.au/2014/03/28/java-se-8-on-mac-os-x/)